skjsjhb/alal.js/CONTRIBUTING.md

 ## Development Workflow

 alal.js uses React and Electron to build the entire app.
-This empowers the overall performance, but also brings significant amout of works to do during development.
+This empowers the overall performance, but also brings significant amount of works to do during development.

 In the past days, getting alal.js to run updated code is a cumbersome job.
 Write the code, run several build commands, wait half a minute for the compilation, launch the application, repeat all operations done before, check for any errors.
 Then again.
 This swallows one's patience really fast and slows down the development progress.

-Luckliy for us, we've recently managed to upgrade our build system for development and introduced the HMR (Hot Module Reload) feature.
+Luckily for us, we've recently managed to upgrade our build system for development and introduced the HMR (Hot Module Reload) feature.
 Development has become much easier since this change.

 Below shows how we develop alal.js.
 These steps are only a reference, you can modify them freely to fit your styles as long as not breaking the build system.